Constitution of the Southern Counties Amateur Bands Association

 7. Meetings

 Minutes will be taken at all meetings.
-Minutes for each meeting will be approved by the Executive Committee at a subsequent meeting and stored electronically by the Secretary.
+Minutes will be approved by the Executive Committee at a subsequent meeting and stored electronically by the Secretary.

 All meetings shall be chaired by the scaba Chairperson.
 In the absence of the Chairperson, the Executive Committee shall nominate a suitable replacement.